cepdnaclk/e19-co502-RV32IM_Pipelined_Processor_Group-06/docs/README.md

 permalink: index.html

 # Please update this with your repository name and title
-repository-name: eYY-XXX-project-template
+repository-name: e19-co502-RV32IM-Pipeline-Implementation-Group6
-title:
+title: RV32IM Pipeline Implementation Group6
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Project Title
+# RV32IM Pipeline Implementation Group6

 ---